LearnersGuild/guide/Runway/qualified-laptop.md

 * 128GB+ hard drive space
 * 4 GB+ RAM
 * 13"+ screen
 * USB & HDMI ports

 ### Loaner Laptops

-In the event that you don't have a Mac, you can borrow one from us through Phase 1 of the program.
+In the event that you don't have a Mac, you can borrow one from us through the Foundations phase.
 When completing your Enrollment Agreement, make sure to select this option.
 Please be advised that borrowing a laptop requires a separate Lending Agreement and may require a security deposit.

 #### Maintaining your Loaner Laptop